|ELEMENTARY EDUCATION OVERVIEW|

 - observing children in the classroom during your sophomore year;

 - participating in group teaching in the Block 1 classes;

 - participating in a Professional Development School experience in the senior year; and

-- creating a Teacher Work Sample to provide a performance assessment of the future teacher’s ability to plan, implement, and assess instruction.
+- creating a Kansas Performance Teaching Portfolio to provide a performance assessment of the future teacher’s ability to plan, implement, and assess instruction.

 The Teachers College offers a comprehensive and challenging elementary education program for those talented students who want to guide tomorrow's leaders and who seek a career which offers personal satisfaction and continuous growth.
 Our graduates have the knowledge, skills and dispositions to make a difference in the lives of children.

 As one of the first institutions of higher education in Kansas, Emporia State continues to pioneer educational excellence through university-wide involvement in teacher education.
 As an elementary education major at Emporia State, you experience educational excellence through:

 - an extensive observation and participation program allowing you to fully explore career options while choosing a major;

 - a year-long Professional Development School (PDS) clinical experience supervised by a master teacher along with close contact with faculty at Emporia State; and

 - assistance in planning your program from the Elementary Education Advising Center.